-A ground fault circuit interrupter (GFCI) is required by the National Electrical Code for your protection.
+The Ground Fault Circuit Interrupter (GFCI) is required, by NEC code (National Electrician Code), for your protection.
 The tripping of the GFCI may be caused by a component on the spa or by an electrical problem.
-Electrical problems include but are not limited to, a faulty GFCI breaker, spa component, power fluctuations, or improper wiring.
-It may be necessary to contact an electrician if your dealer recommends doing so.
+Such electrical problems include, but are not limited to, a faulty GFCI breaker, power fluctuations, or a miswire.
+It may be necessary to contact an electrician if your local dealer recommends doing so.